kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2020-09-23-amazon-annual-report-financial-overview-and-analysis.md

 ![Chart of Amazon's costs and expenses as % of revenue (2015-2019)](/assets/images/amazon_costs_expenses_percentage_breakdown_chart.png)

-The empty area below 100% line represents the revenue not spend on expenses, which, in other words, means operating margin, which was in 2018 and 2019 5% of revenue.
+The empty area below 100% line represents the revenue not spend on expenses, which is, in other words, operating margin.
+Operating margin was 5% of revenue in 2018 and 2019.

 **The operating margin of 5% is nothing to boast about.** Unfortunately, that is a result of Amazon's core business.
 Selling stuff online or even offline is not a high margin business.